Pat-Laub/Pat-Laub.github.io/_posts/2018-01-07-neural-style-transfer.md

 ![image]({% link /images/qwave_large.jpg %}){: .image .post_image}

 But anyway, I hope this was interesting for you!
-Let me know if you had a different experience in the comment section below.
+Let me know if you had a different experience.

 # Footnotes